izeller/web-server-application/README.md

 To access the local server, open a browser at http://localhost:8080/p1
 ### Build and Deploy
-   $ mvn clean install web-server-application
+   $ mvn clean package web-server-application

+   $ cd /target

-   $ java -jar server.jar
+   $ java -jar web-server-application.jar

 ### REST API User
 The application also provides a REST API for User management.